MartinoTommasini/MyDiary/ctf/AppliedCrypto/RSAsignature_forgery/writeup.md

 ## Solution

-The goal of the challange is to forge a signature for a message that has never been signed before.
+The goal of the challenge is to forge a signature for a message that has never been signed before.
 The attack is possible because the signature scheme uses a short hash .

 The attack used is a variant of the index calculus attack.